lammps/lammps/doc/src/compute_fabric.rst

 """""""""""

-Define a compute that calculates various fabric tensors for pairwise interactions :ref:`(Ouadfel) <Ouadfel>`.
+Define a compute that calculates various fabric tensors for pairwise interaction :ref:`(Ouadfel) <Ouadfel>`.
+Fabric tensors are commonly used to quantify the anisotropy or orientation of granular contacts but can also be used to characterize the direction of pairwise interactions in general systems.
 The *type* and *radius* settings are used to select whether interactions cutoffs are determined by atom types or by the sum of atomic radii (atom style sphere), respectively.
+Calling this compute is roughly the cost of a pair style invocation as it involves a loop over the neighbor list.
+If the normal or tangential force tensors are requested, it will be more expensive than a pair style invocation as it will also recalculate all pair forces.

 Four fabric tensors are available: the contact, branch, normal force, or tangential force tensor.
 The contact tensor is calculated as